Transpower Grid Operations Log

 Dates: June 2016 - March 2017

-Categories: IA & UX, Content design, Website designer, Front-end developer, Responsive web design/dev, CSS-based layout, CSS3, HTML5, ASP or ASP.NET, Government websites, Small sites
+Categories: IA & UX, Content designer, Website designer, Front-end developer, Responsive web design/dev, CSS-based layout, CSS3, HTML5, ASP or ASP.NET, Government websites, Small sites

 Brief: Transpower’s Grid Operators who manage the National Grid were using an old application that had been co-opted from another team and wasn’t entirely fit for purpose in its new environment.
 They wanted a new application custom-made for the Grid Operators – based on the original application but reinvented to match exactly what they needed.
 They felt it would be useful to have a UX designer on the team, to help them figure out how to turn their requirements into reality.
 Several processes had to be integrated with other Transpower applications, sharing and updating information/data between apps, which added another layer of complexity to the project.